grumpyjames/birding-almanac/features/a-200-bird-year/part-33-moare.md

 This is a good way to lose several hours of your life - these two species can be tedious to separate.
 The two pictures in the bird book showing Whimbrel versus juvenile Curlew are basically identical barring some tricky to discern head markings on the Whimbrel.
-Still;
-having seen a Whimbrel in Fuerteventura earlier in the year, I feel a bit more confident that I might be able to pick one out.
+Still, having seen a Whimbrel in Fuerteventura earlier in the year, I feel a bit more confident that I might be able to pick one out.